 Mayor Caldwell takes action on bills

-HONOLULU -- Mayor Kirk Caldwell took action on three bills yesterday by signing them all into law.
-The Honolulu City Council has been working extremely hard under difficult and challenging circumstances created by the COVID-19 pandemic.
-These bills were passed by the City Council on September 2.
+Mayor Kirk Caldwell took action on the following bills today by signing them into law.
+These bills were passed by the Honolulu City Council on December 9, 2020.

 Questions?
 Ready for an appointment?

 View our featured events, news, businesses and primary links on our home page.

 Great offers from our sponsors who support the Kaimuki Honolulu, Hawaii community.
 More...

 - Kaimuki Hawaii Directory

 View Kaimuki, Hawaii primary directories. businesses, non profits, public, government and jobs.

 Check out things to do in Kaimuki on the calendar of events.